-A magical church, set irregular fisherman market, high-end restaurant, church as a whole.
-Unfortunately, the night did not see the appearance of the day.
-Traffic is also very convenient, trams and subway can reach all the scenic spots, waffles are delicious.
-But eat too much will be tired.
-The only one is that there is a fountain behind which the level of consumption is very high, which is 1.5-2 times that of Italy.
+A magical church, combining irregular fishermen's markets, high-end restaurants, and churches.
+It's a pity that I went there at night and I didn't see the appearance during the day.
+The transportation is also very convenient, the tram and subway can reach all the attractions, and the waffles are super delicious!
+But eating too much will make you tired.
+The only one is!
+There is also a fountain behind it.
+The consumption level is very high, 1.5-2 times that of Italy~

-Along Regent Street south, past the Royal Museum of Art, is Sabron Church.
-The church belongs to Braban-Gothic style.
-Belgian churches are closer to French Gothic churches than Dutch churches.
-The full name of the church is Notre Dame Sabron Church.
+Going south along Regent Street, past the Royal Museum, is the Sablon Church.
+The church is in the Brabant-Gothic architectural style.
+Compared to churches in the Netherlands, churches in Belgium are closer to gothic churches in France.
+The full name of the church is the Church of Our Lady of Sablon.
 The history of the church can be traced back to the 13th century.
-The present church was expanded in the 15th to 16th centuries.
-The church was once famous for offering a legendary statue of the Virgin Mother, but the statue was destroyed by the Calvinists in the late 16th century.
-In 1795, during the French occupation, the priest of the church was closed for several years without loss because of his loyalty to France.
-The church separates the two squares of Sabron and Sabron in the middle, so this area is called Sabron and Sabron.
+The current church was expanded from the 15th to the 16th century.
+The church was once famous for enshrining a legendary statue of the Virgin, but the statue was destroyed by Calvinists in the late 16th century.
+In 1795, during the French occupation, the priest of the church did not suffer losses due to his allegiance to France, but was closed for several years.
+The church separates the two squares of Sablon and Sablon in the middle, so this area is called Sablon and Sablon.

-Middle-aged and old people are very suitable for traveling here, Zan.
+Middle-aged and elderly people are very suitable to travel here, praise

-The building is tall and elegant, and the interior decoration is also exquisite.
+The building is tall and elegant, the interior is also very particular, praise